Best 35×12.50R20 Tires for Tundra [2026]

 Key Benefits

-You get a tire that’s built to tackle soft, loose, and rocky terrain while still behaving well on pavement.
-The Roverclaw X/T’s aggressive pattern and silica-enhanced compound help maintain grip in varied conditions, and the reinforced construction keeps the shape under load so it feels planted whether you’re hauling or airing down for trails.
+You get a tire that is built to tackle soft, loose, and rocky terrain while still behaving well on pavement.
+The Roverclaw X/T’s aggressive pattern and reinforced construction help it feel planted whether you are hauling gear or heading onto trails.

 What People Say